DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-23 Meeting Notes.md

 The whole point of having these weekly meetings + the departmental meetings was to have everyone on the same page with the project.
 I want to make sure that everyone understands what we're doing, why we're doing it, and how they can contribute.

-One thing I realized we weren't really doing a lot of was deigning the game as a team.
+One thing I realized we weren't really doing a lot of was designing the game as a team.
 For the most part, I was just coming up with ideas and then telling you guys what to do.
 I want to change that.

 Really, that's mostly because I was trying to use the POC as a foundation for everyone's understanding of the game.
 But now that that portion of the project is done, I feel like we need to lean more into the collaborative design process.